Honda Civic Type R: EP3 (2001; based on seventh generation Civic)

-Mugen Motorsports developed an upgraded version of the JDM Civic Type R, with a sport exhaust system and engine tuning, special Mugen Grille, and anti-roll bars for pro racing activities.
+Mugen Motorsports developed an upgraded version of the JDM Civic Type R, with a sport exhaust system and engine tuning, a special Mugen grille, and anti-roll bars for pro racing activities.

 A total of 25,798 units were built for Europe and Japan.
-Europe received 24,334 units and Japan received 1,464 units.
+Europe received 24,334 units, and Japan received 1,464 units.

 30th Anniversary Edition

 In 2003, Honda celebrated 30 years of the Civic badge by offering a special edition 30th Anniversary Civic Type R. This special edition featured red Recaro bucket seats, air conditioning, privacy glass on the rear windows, a leather-wrapped MOMO steering wheel, red interior carpet and door cards.
 The 30th Anniversary models in the UK were available in Nighthawk Black, Satin Silver and Milano Red.
 Only 300 of these models were produced, 100 in each color.

 Premier Edition

-In 2005, towards the end of the EP3's production run, Honda introduced the Civic Type R Premier edition which had Recaro Trendline seats (similar to those found in the Anniversary Edition, only in red and black rather than all red), a darker shade of fabric on the rear seat center sections, a MOMO steering wheel, red carpet, door linings, "Type R" embossed into the front brake calipers and black privacy glass on the rear windows.
+In 2005, towards the end of the EP3's production run, Honda introduced the Civic Type R Premier Edition, which had Recaro Trendline seats (similar to those found in the Anniversary Edition, only in red and black rather than all red), a darker shade of fabric on the rear seat center sections, a MOMO steering wheel, red carpet, door linings, "Type R" embossed into the front brake calipers, and black privacy glass on the rear windows.
 Air conditioning was an option.
 They were available in Milano Red, Nighthawk Black, Cosmic Grey and Satin Silver.